Use Debug Value 🚧

 Parameters¶

-as the argument, and then display the returned formatted value (which may have any type).
-If you don't specify the formatting function, the originalvalue
+format: A formatting function.
+When the component is inspected, React DevTools will call the formatting function with thevalueas the argument, and then display the returned formatted value (which may have any type).
+If you don't specify the formatting function, the originalvalueitself will be displayed.

 Returns¶